Skip to main content

 For this tutorial, we have positioned the train to use Tag 3 in advance.

-1. We also have to subtract the remaining number of evidence by 1 when player captures a photo.
+1. We also have to subtract the remaining number of evidence by 1 when the player captures a photo.
 Implement the logic shown below to update the number:

 Checkpoint